-- 1. the contracts, transactions and dealings entered into by Great Eastern Takaful Berhad, during the financial year from 1 January 2020 to 31 December 2020 that we have reviewed, are in compliance with Shariah principles except for two (2) Shariah non-compliance event involving overpayment of claims by TPA and double payout of benefit payments from Tabarru' Fund, which were subsequently rectified according to the rectification plan proposed by the management, endorsed by the Shariah Committee and approved by the Board of Directors; - 2. the allocation of profit and surplus sharing and charging of losses and deficits between shareholders' fund and/or tabarru' and participant's investment funds conform to the basis that had been approved by us in accordance with Shariah principles; - 3. no earnings that have been realised from sources or means prohibited by the Shariah principles during the financial year from 1 January 2020 to 31 December 2020; and - 4. the calculation of zakat is in compliance with Shariah principles.
+- 2. the allocation of profit and surplus sharing and charging of losses and deficits between shareholders' fund and/or tabarru' and participant's investment funds conform to the basis that had been approved by us in accordance with Shariah principles; - 3. no earnings that have been realised from sources or means prohibited by the Shariah principles during the financial year from 1 January 2021 to 31 December 2021; and - 4. the calculation of zakat is in compliance with Shariah principles.

-We, Dr. Akhtarzaite binti Abdul Aziz and Dr. Mohamad Sabri bin Zakaria, being two of the members of the Shariah Committee of Great Eastern Takaful Berhad, do hereby confirm that the operations of Great Eastern Takaful Berhad for the financial year from 1 January 2020 to 31 December 2020 were conducted in conformity with the Shariah principles.
+We, Dr. Akhtarzaite binti Abdul Aziz and Dr. Mohammad Firdaus bin Mohammad Hatta, being two of the members of the Shariah Committee of Great Eastern Takaful Berhad, do hereby confirm that the operations of Great Eastern Takaful Berhad for the financial year from 1 January 2021 to 31 December 2021 were conducted in conformity with the Shariah principles.